andrewjfreyer/jurabridge/README.md

 # TL;DR

 ESP32 Arduino project for bridging a [Jura ENA Micro 90](https://us.jura.com/en/customer-care/products-support/ENA-Micro-90-MicroSilver-UL-15116) to home automation platforms via MQTT.
 A 3.3v to 5v level shifter is required between hardware UART of the ESP32 to the service port of the Jura.
 The ESP32 polls the Jura for status information via reverse-engineered Jura Service Port calls, calculates/determines device state and meta statuses and reports changes to an MQTT broker.
+Added custom preparation functionality via a separate input button.
+Neat!

 See here for [hardware](https://github.com/andrewjfreyer/jurabridge/wiki/Hardware) and [software](https://github.com/andrewjfreyer/jurabridge/wiki/software) requirements.
 [Connections are straightforward.](https://github.com/andrewjfreyer/jurabridge/wiki/Hardware#connection-diagram)